Master Programme in Physics at Uppsala University

 The open structure of the programme gives you a high freedom of choice and specialisation: material theory, magnetism, material physics, chemical physics, theoretical physics, subatomic physics, applied nuclear physics, energy production, astronomy, space physics, geophysics, meteorology and physics education research.
 As a student on the Master of Science Programme in Physics you also have the possibility to combine courses from other areas to create an individual profile for your degree.

-A complete list of courses given in the various physics profiles can be found here: courses.
-Note that you can combine courses from different profiles and also take courses on the advanced Bachelor and PhD level.
+A complete list of courses given in the various physics tracks can be found here: courses.
+Note that you can combine courses from different tracks and also take courses on the advanced Bachelor and PhD level.

 After the two years of study, you will receive an internationally recognised Master of Science degree.
 There is a one-year option as well.

 For more details, see the University pages: Master Programme in Physics.

 Requirements and Application